arcticoder/casimir-tunable-permittivity-stacks/README.md

 ---

-*Revolutionary digital twin framework for tunable permittivity control through advanced multi-physics coupling, comprehensive uncertainty quantification, and production-grade mathematical foundations with quantum field theoretical enhancements.*
+*This repository documents research-stage work and prototype demonstrations for tunable permittivity stacks and related modeling.
+Descriptions of capabilities and numerical summaries are provisional and require reproducible artifacts, independent review, and engineering validation before being treated as deployment-ready or production-grade specifications.*